 For more information on applying for course accreditation, visit our MCLE Accreditation page.

 Do not submit your MCLE certificate of compliance until all the courses listed have been approved for Idaho MCLE credit.
 You may submit the rest of your licensing without it.
 Simply include a note stating you are waiting for credit approval and will submit the certificate of compliance later.
 Send the certificate when all the courses have been approved.

-You may obtain to 15 credits through self-study during your reporting period.
-Self-study can be through online programs, video/audio disks or other media.
+You may obtain up to 15 credits through self-study during your reporting period.
+Self-study can be through online programs, video/audio disks, or other media.
 If you are nearing the end of your reporting period or extension period, you should consider pre-approved self-study courses to avoid application processing delays.
 The Idaho State Bar and Idaho Law Foundation have pre-approved Online Courses available.

 Note: Watching a DVD or listening to a CD with another attorney is still considered self-study.
-Idaho Bar Commission Rule 404(a)(3)(C) states: a CLE activity will be deemed a self-study program unless: three (3) or more participants attend the CLE activity and the participants have access to the presenter during the CLE activity or, in the case of a video, audio or other recording, a moderator is present during the CLE activity who is qualified to answer attendees’ questions about the CLE topic.
+Idaho Bar Commission Rule 404(a)(3)(C) states: a CLE activity will be deemed a self-study program unless three (3) or more participants attend the CLE activity and the participants have access to the presenter during the CLE activity or, in the case of a video, audio or other recordings, a moderator is present during the CLE activity who is qualified to answer attendees’ questions about the CLE topic.

 Utilize our convenient on-demand platform where you can instantly stream pre-approved Online Courses.
 These streaming video/audio courses are available and can be accessed at any time day or night.

 Note: Do not take an online course if you already completed the course.
 You cannot get credit for the same course multiple times.
 If you took a course in another format (live, rental, online, etc.), you cannot take it again for MCLE credit.